Advertising campaign

-An advertising campaign is a series of advertisement messages that share a single idea and theme which make up an integrated marketing communication (IMC).
+An advertising campaign or marketing campaign is a series of advertisement messages that share a single idea and theme which make up an integrated marketing communication (IMC).
 An IMC is a platform in which a group of people can group their ideas, beliefs, and concepts into one large media base.
 Advertising campaigns utilize diverse media channels over a particular time frame and target identified audiences.

 The campaign theme is the central message that will be received in the promotional activities and is the prime focus of the advertising campaign, as it sets the motif for the series of individual advertisements and other marketing communications that will be used.
 The campaign themes are usually produced with the objective of being used for a significant period but many of them are temporal due to factors like being not effective or market conditions, competition and marketing mix.

 Advertising campaigns are built to accomplish a particular objective or a set of objectives.
-Such objectives usually include establishing a brand, raising brand awareness, aggrandizing the rate of conversions/sales.
+Such objectives usually include establishing a brand, raising brand awareness, and aggrandizing the rate of conversions/sales.
 The rate of success or failure in accomplishing these goals is reckoned via effectiveness measures.
-There are 5 key points at which an advertising campaign must consider to ensure an effective campaign.
+There are 5 key points that an advertising campaign must consider to ensure an effective campaign.
 These points are, integrated marketing communications, media channels, positioning, the communications process diagram and touch points.